zulfajuniadi/isometric-land-generator/Readme.md

 3. Noise Scale: Flatness of the terrain
 4. Active Tilemaps: How many chunks are active at once
 5. Biome configs: The configuration of the biome
+6. Terrain Curve: The curve to be used when interpolating the results of the perlin noise sample

 ## Biome Configs: